 The United Nations High Commissioner for Refugees was established as an international organisation within the United Nations (UN) in 1950, with the main objectives of protecting and supporting refugees at the MSs' request or upon UN initiative, and providing support for their return to their home countries, or resettlement and local integration in third countries.
 UNHCR has been operating in Azerbaijan since 1992, implementing projects on shelter, basic (food, nonfood aid, water supply, sanitation, etc.) needs, education, health care, etc. for refugees and IDPs.
-Either directly or through its implementing partners in country, UNHCR projects in Azerbaijan provide health services to refugees and asylum seekers; financial assistance to meet the basic needs of low-income families; support for secondary education, including disbursal of scholarships allocated by the Government of Germany for distinguished refugee students to study at tertiary level; provision of computers and organisation of other training activities for refugees and IDPs, including on combatting domestic violence and promoting gender equality.
+Either directly or through its implementing partners in country, UNHCR projects in Azerbaijan provide health services to refugees and asylum seekers; financial assistance to meet the basic needs of low-income families; support for secondary education, including disbursal of scholarships allocated by the Government of Germany for distinguished refugee students to study at tertiary level; provision of computers and organisation of other training activities for refugee and internally displaced youth; and provision of legal assistance to refugees and IDPs, including on combatting domestic violence and promoting gender equality.
 Since 2012 the Republic of Azerbaijan has been a member of the UNHCR Executive Committee and it actively participates via its high-level delegation at the annual Executive Committee sessions.
-According to an agreement reached between the SMS and UNHCR, the procedure for determination of refugee status by UNHCR in Azerbaijan has been fully suspended since 1 July 2020, with this right delegated to the SMS from that date onward.
+On According to an agreement reached between the SMS and UNHCR, the procedure for determination of refugee status by UNHCR in Azerbaijan has been fully suspended since 1 July 2020, with this right delegated to the SMS from that date onward.

 The International Labour Organization regulates labour issues in the international area.
 A member of this UN agency since 1992, the Republic of Azerbaijan has ratified 57 IOM conventions and accepted the principles and norms set out therein.
-At the 86th International Labour Conference held in 1998, the ILO adopted the Declaration on Fundamental Principles and Rights at Work.
+The Robert At the 86th International Labour Conference held in 1998, the ILO adopted the Declaration on Fundamental Principles and Rights at Work.
 This Declaration covers four main areas of labour policy that intersect with labour migration: freedom of association and the right to collective bargaining; the elimination of all forms of forced or compulsory labour; the abolition of child labour; the elimination in respect of employment and occupation.
+The second service of the second service is a second service of the second service in the international area.
+A member of this unit is unit in the international area.
+A member of this unit is unit in the international area.
+A member of the international area.
+A member of this unit is unit is unit in the international area.
+A member of this unit is unit is unit in the international area.
+A member of the international area and is unit is unit in the international area.
+A member of the international area are unit is unit is unit in the international area.
+A member of the international area and is unit is unit in the international area.
+A member of the international area area.
+A member of the international area area area area.
+A member of the international area area area area.
+A member of the international area area area area.
+A member of the international area area area.